simov/grant/README.md

 ## Programmatic Access

-Once you initialize a new instance of Grant
+Once you initialize a new instance of Grant:

 ```js
 var grant = new Grant(require('./config'))
 ```

 You get a special `config` _(`register.config` for Hapi)_ property attached to that instance.
-It contains the generated configuration data for all of the providers defined in your config file
+It contains the generated configuration data for all of the providers defined in your config file.

-> In case of dynamic access to a non pre-configured provider, it's automatically added to the `config` list on first access to the `/connect/:provider` route
+> In case of dynamic access to a non pre-configured provider, it is automatically added to the `config` list on first access to the `/connect/:provider` route.

-There is a `_config` property attached as well, which contains the data from the [config/oauth.json][oauth-config] file as well as all of the configuration methods used internally by Grant
+There is a `_config` property attached as well, which contains the data from the [config/oauth.json][oauth-config] file as well as all of the configuration methods used internally by Grant.

 > Typically you don't want to use the `_config` property directly.
-Also note that changes made to the `config` property are per Grant instance, where changes to the `_config` property are global
+Also note that changes made to the `config` property are per Grant instance, where changes to the `_config` property are global.

 ## Sandbox Redirect URI